 For condition (b), suppose that in some iteration the algorithm identifies a color i of a large color class and an element j that is popular in its sets but does not belong to all of them.
 In this case, we can no longer ensure that the final Kneser graph obtained after all iterations has a monochromatic edge, as some of its vertices might be colored i.
 To handle this situation, we show that every vertex $A \in \binom{[n]}{k}$ with $j \notin A$ has a lot of neighbors colored i.
-Hence, if the algorithm finds at its final step, or even earlier, a vertex A colored i satisfying $j \notin A$, where i and j are the color and element chosen by the algorithm in a previous iteration, then it goes back to the ground set of this iteration and finds using additional polynomially many random vertices from it a neighbor of A colored i, and thus a monochromatic edge (see Lemma 3.3 and Corollary 3.4).
+Hence, if the algorithm finds at its final step, or even earlier, a vertex A colored i satisfying $j \notin A$ , where i and j are the color and element chosen by the algorithm in a previous iteration, then it goes back to the ground set of this iteration and finds using additional polynomially many random vertices from it a neighbor of A colored i, and thus a monochromatic edge.

 To summarize, our algorithm for the KNESER problem repeatedly calls an algorithm, which we refer to as the 'element elimination' algorithm, that uses polynomially many random vertices to identify a color i of a large color class.
 If no element of [n] is popular on this color class then the random samples provide a monochromatic edge with high probability and we are done.

 Otherwise, the algorithm finds such a popular $j \in [n]$ and focuses on the subgraph obtained by eliminating j from the ground set.
-This is done as long as the size of the ground set is larger than $\tilde{c} \cdot k^4$ for a constant \tilde{c} .
-After all iterations, the remaining vertices induce a Kneser graph K(n',k) for $n' \leq \tilde{c} \cdot k^4$, and the algorithm queries for the colors of all of its vertices in time polynomial in $\binom{n'}{k} \leq k^{O(k)}$.
+This is done as long as the size of the ground set is larger than some polynomial in k.
+After all iterations, the remaining vertices induce a Kneser graph K(n',k) for $n' \leq \operatorname{poly}(k)$ , and the algorithm queries for the colors of all of its vertices in time polynomial in $\binom{n'}{k} \leq k^{O(k)}$ .
 If the colors that were chosen through the iterations of the 'element elimination' algorithm do not appear in this subgraph, then it must contain a monochromatic edge which can be found by an exhaustive search.
 Otherwise, this search gives us a vertex A satisfying c(A) = i and $j \notin A$ for a color i associated with an element j by one of the calls to the 'element elimination' algorithm.
 As explained above, given such an A it is possible to efficiently find with high probability a vertex that forms with A a monochromatic edge.
 This gives us a randomized algorithm with running time $n^{O(1)} \cdot k^{O(k)}$ that finds a monochromatic edge with high probability.
-The full description of the algorithm and its analysis are presented in Section 3.